 |

-with wrap-around block lettering
+This has large wrap-around open block lettering and

 |